JeffSchroeder/iOS_Public_Prototypes/README.md

 Projects:

+AttributedList - Search a list of terms and return the result list with the search term highlighted.

 CameraButton - Project extends the UIButton to mimic the camera and video shutter control on the iOS Camera app.

+LongPress - Allow long press to work on timer versus waiting for the finger up to happen.